marijnfs/zig-possle/Readme.md

 # Backlog:
 x Difficulty adjustment
-- Block verification by rebuilding the submitted block and comparing
+- Block verification by rebuilding the submitted block and comparing, don't accept blocks with unverified parents (but allow for later verification)
+  - This can be done by storing it unverified and make a synching mechanism
+  - When verified blocks get added, check for unverfied with there parents
 - Block syncing that can return multiple blocks
 - Use software posit implementation for deterministic float calculation
 - find segfault that sometimes happens, perhaps db map access?